Name: SEMRush, specifically it’s keyword tool.

 6 out of 10 stars.
 Good tool in general, but I feel like the further SEO has developed/changed, the less and less this tool has become necessary, it needs to evolve.

 My final thoughts:

-Not too long ago, I wrote a very comprehensive article on website competition in which I actually did use SEMRush as an example, but my thesis was having all this “spying” info on competing websites was just unnecessary since the tools and “tricks” to spy and leverage the info to outrank a competitor dropped out a long time ago.
+Not too long ago, I wrote a very comprehensive article on how to track and check a competitor’s website traffic in which I actually did use SEMRush as an example, but my thesis was having all this “spying” info on competing websites was just unnecessary since the tools and “tricks” to spy and leverage the info to outrank a competitor dropped out a long time ago.